1jour1vin

 Wine rated (2022 guide) 97/100

-One of Léoville Poyferré's finest vintages, the wine displays a beautiful dark color in the glass.
+One of Léoville Poyferré’s finest vintages, the wine displays a beautiful deep color in the glass.
 The nose opens with aromas of black and red fruits, espresso, cocoa, tobacco leaves, smoke, and flowers.
-On the palate, the wine shines with its multiple layers of deep, ripe, sensual red fruit, silky, polished tannins, and a long, vibrant finish with multiple layers and a pulpy texture.
-This wine will age and evolve for decades without any problems.
-Drink between 2027 and 2055.
+On the palate, the wine shines with its multiple layers of deep, ripe, and sensual red fruit, silky and polished tannins, and a long, vibrant finish with multiple layers and a luscious texture.
+This wine will age and evolve for decades without issue.
+Best enjoyed between 2027 and 2055.

 1JOUR1VIN PRICE